Kappibw/scheduling/docs/SETUP.md

 ## Detailed Setup

-### Step 1: Prepare Your Research Repository
+### Step 1: Prepare Your Spacecraft Scheduler Repository

-Your research repository should have this structure:
+Your spacecraft scheduler repository should have this structure:
 ```
-your-research-repo/
+spacecraft_scheduler/
 ├── src/
 │   ├── algorithms/        # Your scheduling algorithms
 │   ├── common/           # Task/resource representations